compound-developers/compound-3-developer-faq/README.md

 ## Deploying Compound III

-To deploy to a public blockchain, see the `yarn deploy` instructions in the (README file of the Comet repository)[https://github.com/compound-finance/comet#multi-chain-support].
+To deploy to a public blockchain, see the `yarn deploy` instructions in the [README file of the Comet repository](https://github.com/compound-finance/comet#multi-chain-support).
 Be sure to first use the `spider` command to pull in the network's existing configuration and latest contract addresses.

 Compound III can be deployed to EVM compatible blockchains.
 Here is an example for deploying to a locally run Ethereum node.